yisel260/virtual-class-treasurebox/README.md

  - create a new account
  - add classes (sections)
  - add students to each class
- - add prizes they are offering students
+ - add prizes
- - see which students have orders which prizes
+ - see which students have ordered which prizes
- - addd,delete, updtadate, and create przes, students and orders
+ - addd,delete, updtadate, and create prizes
- - keep track of thier prizes through and inventory display
+ - keep track of thier prizes' inventory and request
- - Track which student have recieved thier prizes
+ - Track which students have recieved thier prizes

  Students can :